KHulsy/wawaho_burgers_and_fries/CODE_OF_CONDUCT.md

 identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We pledge to be mindful of those who process information differently, and we are cogent that this is not indicative of work ethic, nor desire to participate.
 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.